Every team needs a Jason BrownContinue reading

-The blue spruce is the largest known tree of its species in the country.
+When considering reforestation, the blue spruce is the largest known tree of its species in the country.
 This tree is recognized not only for its size but also the critical ecosystem services that it provides, such as food and shelter for wildlife, water purification abilities, and its role in absorbing CO2 from our atmosphere and storing carbon in its wood, according to AmericanForests.org.

 Our Vertical Hydroponic Farm (VHF) farm is capable of housing up to 4,800 seeds in the seed table and 4,104 plants in the grow walls.
 The farm’s climate can be adjusted to provide the ideal temperature, watering schedule, and nutrients for successful tree production.
 With a germination period of 10-14 days and a 95% success rate, followed by 60 days in the grow walls, FarmBox Foods makes reforestation possible anywhere, anytime, year-round.
 Annually grow up to 35,000 trees in 320 square feet while using only 3-5 gallons of water per day.

 - Efficiently manage the labor of your farm averaging 8-10 hours per week with the ability to remotely monitor your farms conditions.

 - One full time employee can effectively manage up to 4 farms, producing up to 140,000 saplings annually.

 - Greatly reduces the labor and need for acreage compared to traditional nurseries, while providing the ideal climate needs through any season in any location.